USF-HII/usf-hii.github.io/pages/hii-hpc/slurm.md

 The HII-HPC utilizes the [Slurm Workload Manager](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) to submit, monitor, and manage computational jobs running on its compute nodes.

-Slurm is an open-source job scheduler by many of the world's supercomputers and high performance computing clusters.
+Slurm is an open-source job scheduler implemented by many of the world's HPC Clusters.

 #### Commands